darrennorris/cmartr/README.md

 # cmartr
-R functions for the Community Mangement of Amazon River Turtles
+R functions for the Community Mangement of Amazonian River Turtles